Enemy Gold: Plot

 Back at Santiago's club, he receives several visitors ranging from business partners he owes money to the henchmen at the farm who failed to protect his cocaine watermelons.
 An old friend, Jewel Panther, arrives.
 Santiago tells her about the agents disrupting his business and tells her they should kill them together.
 Meanwhile, Cannon calls Noble and tells her the team is headed to the forest.
 Santiago and Panther are listening in and formulate a plan to intercept them.

 During a camping break in the forest, Midnite leaves the group to relieve herself in the woods.
 There, she stumbles upon a string and follows it back to skeletal remains found under a log.
 Cannon and Austin run towards her screams and inspect the remains.
 There, they find a diary containing a hand drawn map.
 Based on the last dated entry, Cannon deduces that the map will lead them to General Quantrill's Gold.
 He calls in this new information to Noble while an eavesdropping Santiago and Panther steal a park ranger's boat to pursue them.

 The agents stop for the night at a cabin.
 Reading the diary further, they learn that the diary's author marked a tree with a knife where the gold is buried.
 The following morning, Santiago's henchmen attack the cabin.
 One of them steals an ATV and rides off into the woods while Cannon and Austin pursue him on dirt bikes.
 The henchman is killed in the chase when he is clotheslined by a tree.
 Cannon notices a knife wedged into the tree.

 Back at the cabin, a second henchman is trying to kill Midnite when she gains the upper hand and shoots him in the chest with an explosive crossbow arrow.
 Cannon and Austin quickly return to the cabin following the explosion.

 Agent Noble meets with Dickson to question him about the internal investigation.
 Just then, she receives a call from Cannon informing her that the agents just ran into henchmen they encountered at the previous drug raid.
-Noble cuts her meeting short to join the rest of the team in the forrest.
+Noble cuts her meeting short to join the rest of the team in the forest.
 Dickson insists on joining her, claiming that all the agents are his responsibility.

 Cannon, Austin and Midnite head back to the tree and start digging.
 They discover the gold just as Santiago and Panther show up and force them to carry the gold out of the woods at gunpoint.
 Noble and Dickson arrive to rescue the team, but as Noble has Santiago and Panther held at gunpoint, Dickson reveals his betrayal and turns his gun on Noble.
 Deciding they don't need Dickson anymore, Panther shoots him in the stomach.
 Amidst the chaos, the agents grab the gold and run while Santiago and Panther attempt to escape in a waiting helicopter.
 Noble stops them by firing an explosive crossbow arrow at the helicopter.